We work with organizations looking to make the most out of their data.

 Challenge: The problem needs to be challenging enough for a rich competition.
 For example, a set of a thousand data points where a linear regression gets most of the way there isn’t the kind of problem we can be most effective in tackling.
 Instead, we specialize in being able to handle many predicting variables, large numbers of data points, complex covariance, or analysis of text, images and video.

 Feasibility: We will need to ensure that the organization has the right kind of data to answer the question at hand.
-And, if there is data, does it have enough signal to be useful?
-Our data science team will take a first look at the data and build benchmark solutions to the problem at hand.
+This includes making sure the data can be released in a challenge and has enough signal to be useful for the problem.
+Our data science team will take a first look at the data and work with you to make sure the dataset is set up well for the task at hand.

 Have innovation competitions like this been successful in the past?